Heliopolis (ancient Egypt)

-Heliopolis was one of the oldest cities of ancient Egypt, occupied since the Predynastic Period.
-It greatly expanded under the Old and Middle Kingdoms but is today mostly destroyed, its temples and other buildings having been scavenged for the construction of medieval Cairo.
+One of the oldest cities of ancient Egypt, occupied since prehistoric Egypt, it greatly expanded under the Old and Middle Kingdoms.
+But today it's mostly destroyed, its temples and other buildings having been scavenged for the construction of medieval Cairo.
 Most information about the ancient city comes from surviving records.

-The major surviving remnant of Heliopolis is the obelisk of the Temple of Ra-Atum erected by Senusret I of Dynasty XII.
-It still stands in its original position, now within Al-Masalla in Al-Matariyyah, Cairo.
+A major surviving remnant of Heliopolis is the obelisk of the Temple of Ra-Atum erected by Senusret I of the Twelfth Dynasty.
+It remains in its original position (now in el-Masalla, El Matareya, Cairo).
 The 21 m high red granite obelisk weighs 120 tons (240,000 lbs) and is believed to be the oldest surviving obelisk in the world.

+Other obelisks originating in Heliopolis were taken by the Romans after their conquest of Egypt.
+The taller 25 m Vatican obelisk, was taken by Emperor Caligula, and now stands in St. Peter's Square, the only ancient obelisk in Rome never to have fallen.
+Emperor Augustus took the Obelisk of Montecitorio from Heliopolis to Rome, where it remains.

-The Romans took the Obelisk of Montecitorio to the city to Rome, under Augustus, where it remains.
-The two smaller obelisks called Cleopatra's Needle, in London and New York, also came from the city.
+Two smaller obelisks called Cleopatra's Needles, now in London and New York, were also originally from Heliopolis.

 Names

 Heliopolis is the Latinised form of the Greek name Hēlioúpolis (Ἡλιούπολις), meaning "City of the Sun".
-Helios, the personified and deified form of the sun, was identified by the Greeks with the native Egyptian gods Ra and Atum, whose principal cult was located in the city.
+The Egyptian gods Ra and Atum, whose principal cult was located in the city, were interpreted by ancient Greeks as, and thus identified with, Helios, the personified and deified form of the sun.